Obstetrics and Gynecologic Ultrasound

-OB-GYN ultrasounds are an imaging method that uses high-frequency sound waves to produce an internal image of a woman’s bladder, uterus, fallopian tubes, cervix and ovaries.
+An OB-GYN ultrasound is an imaging method that uses high-frequency sound waves to produce an internal image of a woman’s bladder, uterus, fallopian tubes, cervix and ovaries.

-The purpose of OB-GYN ultrasounds is twofold: In obstetric medicine to confirm and monitor pregnancy, and in gynecologic care to evaluate conditions such as ovarian cysts, abnormal uterine bleeding and uterine fibroids.
+The purpose of an OB-GYN ultrasound is twofold: In obstetric medicine to confirm and monitor pregnancy, and in gynecologic care to evaluate conditions such as ovarian cysts, abnormal uterine bleeding and uterine fibroids.

 Benefits of ultrasound imaging include low cost, no pain and instantaneous imaging that the doctor and patient can review together in real time.
 Our on-site, certified sonographers make it possible for all of a woman’s OB-GYN needs to be met at our facility.